hlavacs/ViennaEntityComponentSystem/README.md

     index_t first = handle.index();
     index_t second = VecsRegistry{}.index(handle);

-If a child comes before a parent then you can swap the places of two entities using either
+If a child comes before a parent then you can swap the places of two entities in the component table using either

     VecsRegistry{}.swap(handle1, handle2); //if both handles of same type VecsRegistry<VeEntityTypeNode>{}.swap(handle1, handle2);  //if both handles of type VeEntityTypeNode